BlueBrain/placement-algorithm/python/doc/source/input.rst

 - The rotation defined in each rule is applied only to the cells matching the given ``query``.
 - The rotations are applied in the same order as defined by the rules.
 - If multiple rules affect the same cells, the rules defined later prevail over the former.
-- The rotation rules are processed and logged in reverse order.
+- Due to the internal implementation, the rotation rules are logged in reverse order.
+This may change in the future.
 - A default rotation can be defined, and it's applied to all the cells not affected by the other rules.
-- Axis can be one of ``x, y, z``.
-The same cells cannot be rotated multiple times around different axis (for example, rotate around ``y`` then rotate around ``z``).
-- Angles are defined according to the right-hand rule: they have positive values when they represent a rotation that appears clockwise when looking in the positive direction of the axis, and negative values when the rotation appears counter-clockwise.
 - The value of ``query`` can be:

-  - a string, that's passed unchanged to the cells DataFrame using its query method
+  - a string, that's passed unchanged to filter the cells DataFrame using its query method
   - a dictionary, that's used to select the cells that match all the conditions.

 - The value of ``distr`` is a list of two elements: